-Customers are the life blood of any business.
-It doesn’t matter how good your product or service is, if you don’t have customers, you don’t have a business.
-Thus, attracting and keeping customers should be the top priority, and customer relationship management or CRM software is specifically designed with these objectives in mind.
+Customers are the lifeblood of any business.
+No matter how good a product or service is, if there are no customers, there is no business.
+So, attracting and keeping customers should be a top priority, and customer relationship management (CRM) software is designed with this in mind.

-According to Grand View Research, the 2020 market size for CRM was valued at USD 43.7 billion, is expected to have a compound annual growth rate (CAGR) of 10.6% from 2021 to 2028, and is trending towards a higher demand for Software as a Service (SAAS) deployment.
-As such, growing or established organizations that have yet to invest in cloud-based customer management software or organizations that are relying on legacy solutions may see their ability to compete in the digital economy decline significantly.
+According to Grand View Research, in 2020, the global CRM market size was valued at USD 43.7 billion.
+It is expected to have a compound annual growth rate (CAGR) of 10.6% from 2021 to 2028, and it is trending toward a higher demand for Software as a Service (SaaS) deployment.
+As such, growing or established organizations that have yet to invest in cloud-based customer management software, or organizations that are relying on legacy CRM solutions, may see their ability to compete in the digital economy decline significantly.

 First, what is a CRM solution?

 According to Technopedia, “CRM works to ensure that all customer-interfacing organizational functions (i.e., sales, marketing, technical support) are efficient and synchronized, ensuring that former and potential customers are adequately and appropriately served.”

 Acumatica’s Aliya Rakimgulova, Sr. Director of Global Technical Support, adds her own definition in Better Data, Better Support: Boost Customer Satisfaction with the Right CRM.
 She says that “Customer relationship management (CRM) software is a powerful customer service tool for businesses of all sizes, in any industry.
 It increases customer service quality by managing leads, contacts, opportunities, customer accounts, and customer cases….[H]igh-quality customer service builds customer loyalty, and customer loyalty increases profitability.”